Roberto Frigerio: Basel

-Frigerio joined Basel's first team for their 1958–59 season und manager Rudi Strittich.
+Frigerio joined Basel's first team for their 1958–59 season under manager Rudi Strittich.
 After playing in five test games, Frigerio played his domestic league debut for his new club in the away game on 31 August 1958 as Basel were beaten 2–1 by La Chaux-de-Fonds.
-He scored his first league goal for his club on 28 December in the away game as Basel won 1–0 against Lugano.
+He scored his first league goal for his new team on 28 December in the away game as Basel won 1–0 against Lugano.
 In the following season, on 20 March 1960 he scored his first hat-trick for Basel as they won the away league game 3–2 against Zürich.